-- I don't have a background in construction management.
+- I don't have a background in project management.
 Am I qualified to enter this program?

 - What are the requirements to earn the certificate?

-You must earn a grade of C or higher in all six courses to earn a Construction Management Certificate.
+- You must earn a grade of C or higher in all six courses to earn a Project Management Certificate.
 You have five years from the date of enrollment to complete the certificate.